python-restx/flask-restx/doc/quickstart.rst

 Using the :class:`~reqparse.RequestParser` class also gives you sane error messages for free.
-If an argument fails to pass validation, Flask-RESTPlus will respond with a 400 Bad Request and a response highlighting the error.
+If an argument fails to pass validation,
+Flask-RESTX will respond with a 400 Bad Request and a response highlighting the error.

 .. code-block:: console